WowLabz/dot_marketplace_docker/README.md

 * Once the account is created you can connect the wallet with the application by clicking on `Connect Wallet` > `Polkadot-js`.
 Once clicked you will be able to see the account name and the balance.

-* Account Name is a dropdown from which you can choose any of the accounts.
+* Account Name is a drop down from which you can choose any of the accounts.

 ![Screenshot_20211027_125821](https://user-images.githubusercontent.com/66478092/139019829-fa26889e-b336-4121-9502-c9f661c5c486.png)